federico-pi/personal-profile-page/README.md

-# This is my first Treehouse Techdegree project, enjoy!
+Customized a web page with html and css to create a personal profile.
+This is the first project of the Treehouse techdegree.